Social Icons

 Despite this, he remained adamant, reinforcing the misleading belief that paid tools are inherently superior and reliable.
 The misconception was further visible when he said that we need to mention the version of tools or software used for data analysis in our manuscript.
 This trend is becoming increasingly common in our growing research community, where many believe that it is crucial to specify the name or version of software in their work.
 I have recently encountered this with several manuscripts of college students referred to me by their Supervisors.

-In a quest to highlight the version of paid software we use – something that is of no real interest to the reviewers – we often forget the true purpose of data analysis: interpreting what the data reveals based on our research and not the software (paid or free) or its capabilities.
+In a quest to highlight the version of software we use, which is something that is of no real interest to the reviewers, we forget the real purpose of data analysis.
+The real purpose of data analysis is to interpret what the data reveals based on our research and not the software whether is paid or free.

 Comparing Free and Paid Tools